mah0001/metadata-editor-docs-v2/quick_start_document.md

 ![image](img/ME_UG_v1-0-0_quick_start_document_edit_thumbnail.png)

 Documenting a dataset (or a document in this case) consists of entering metadata in metadata entry forms defined by a *metadata template*.
-When you create a new project, a default teplate is automatically selected.
+When you create a new project, a default template is automatically selected.
 We will use this template, so there is no need to switch template.

 **Step 2: Enter metadata**